VujevicStipe/Volunteers/README.md

 - **Deleting Data**: Users and administrators can delete activities and organizations.
 - **Editing Data**: Users can edit the details of activities and organizations.

+## Design

+I created and designed the entire website from scratch using Figma.
+You can view the design here: [Figma Design](https://www.figma.com/design/74YzjhDLJeiYPmCYOUrePN/VolunteersWeb?node-id=0-1&t=YBgJpVVPxFug4rkc-1)

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.